Collation and Unicode support

-Windows collations define rules for storing character data that are based on an associated Windows system locale.
-For a Windows collation, comparison of non-Unicode data is implemented by using the same algorithm as Unicode data.
-The base Windows collation rules specify which alphabet or language is used when dictionary sorting is applied, and the code page that is used to store non-Unicode character data.
+Windows collations define rules for storing character data that's based on an associated Windows system locale.
+For a Windows collation, you can implement a comparison of non-Unicode data by using the same algorithm as that for Unicode data.
+The base Windows collation rules specify which alphabet or language is used when dictionary sorting is applied.
+The rules also specify the code page that's used to store non-Unicode character data.
 Both Unicode and non-Unicode sorting are compatible with string comparisons in a particular version of Windows.
-This provides consistency across data types within SQL Server, and it also lets developers sort strings in their applications by using the same rules that are used by SQL Server.
+This provides consistency across data types within SQL Server, and it lets developers sort strings in their applications by using the same rules that are used by SQL Server.
 For more information, see Windows Collation Name (Transact-SQL).

 SQL Server collations

-When you upgrade an English-language instance of SQL Server, SQL Server collations (SQL_*) can be specified for compatibility with existing instances of SQL Server.
-Because the default collation for an instance of SQL Server is defined during setup, make sure that you specify collation settings carefully when the following are true:
+When you upgrade an English-language instance of SQL Server, you can specify SQL Server collations (SQL_*) for compatibility with existing instances of SQL Server.
+Because the default collation for an instance of SQL Server is defined during setup, make sure that you specify the collation settings carefully when the following conditions are true:

 - Your application code depends on the behavior of previous SQL Server collations.